 Because all car insurance companies take a lot of factors into account when calculating the premium, it’s worth your while to pay attention to the details.
 Many insurance providers offer discounts for a number of reasons.
 Find out what discounts you may be eligible.
 Typical discounts apply to mature drivers, accident and traffic violation free records, drivers’ training, having your auto and property policy with the same insurer, short commute, anti-theft devices, collision avoidance sensors etc.

-Paying in Installments
+2. Paying in Instalments

-By paying your insurance premiums in installments rather than in one lump sum, you may avoid paying a service charge.
+By paying your insurance premiums in instalments rather than in one lump sum, you may avoid paying a service charge.
 Insurance providers will usually charge a fee and/or interest charges for installation payments.
 You’ll also end up paying penalties if you make late payments.
 Missing a payment can result in the cancellation of your insurance policy altogether.
 Avoid extra fees, charges and penalties by paying your balance in full at beginning of your policy’s term.

 The more you drive your vehicle, the more risk there is that you’ll end up in an accident.
 They find this especially true during daily commutes.
 By not using your car to commute to work daily you’ll find your insurance premiums may be much lower.